Earthquakes on May 12, 2026

 8.9 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 1 km N of Fillmore, CA on May 12, 2026, with origin time 23:23 UTC.
-The event originated approximately 8.9 km below the surface, classifying it as shallow crustal.
+On May 12, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 1 km N of Fillmore, CA at 23:23 UTC.
+This was a shallow crustal earthquake, focused at 8.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 34.404°, -118.919°.
+Coordinates: 34.404°, -118.919°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12